suddjian/bloggjian/content/blog/vote-app-0/index.md

 But indecision reigns, regardless.
 It's all very silly.

 Putting it to a vote always feels overly beuraucratic.
-And besides, there are so many options that the vote would likely be split.
+And besides, when there are many options the vote would likely be split.
 But I've learned a lot about alternative voting systems, and there's one that may be a good option for resolving these disputes.
 But it's complicated to administer:
 You have to build a matrix of votes and do pairwise evaluation of each permutation of choices.